: The Department of Communication Studies at Kansas State University created the Student Ambassador program in 2016 for the following purposes:

 : Students who are interested in applying to become a Communication Studies Ambassador should:

-- Complete the online Qualtrics application that will be opened near the end of each academic year.
-We will take applicants for the following academic year.
+- Complete the online Qualtrics application that will be opened near the end of each academic year or download and complete the Ambassador Application and return it to the main office in Nichols 234.

 - The program coordinator will review all applications and, if necessary, personally interview each applicant.